kminehart/jules/README.md

 ### Before you begin

-By default, there's 4 actions that `joules` will do:
+By default, there's 4 actions that `jules` will do:

-_Note that commands ran in these stages are at the working directory specified in your `joules` config._
+_Note that commands ran in these stages are at the working directory specified in your `jules` config._

-To run them, run `joules [COMMAND]`:
+To run them, run `jules [COMMAND]`:

 1. configure
 2. build